goloshubov/fconfig/README.md

 + include_vars for union_vars/{group,host}/*
 ```

-Meaning that the last listed package_list var will be merged with package_list vars from all corresponding union_vars/{group,host}/\<name\>.yml files:
+Meaning that he final package_list variable will be a merge of last listed variable from group_var or inventory and and corresponding variables from 'union_vars/{group,host}/*
 ```
 + union_vars/group/all.yml
 + union_vars/group/<groupname>.yml